 Other health conditions

-People who suffer from the following diseases and conditions are more likely
+People who suffer from the following diseases and conditions are more likely to have gout:

 - high blood pressure